armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 The Helm chart described in [Enable the Armory CD-as-a-Service Remote Network Agent in target Kubernetes clusters](#enable-the-armory-cd-as-a-service-remote-network-agent-in-target-kubernetes-clusters) manages the installation of both of these requirements for you.

-## Register your Armory Enterprise environment
+## Register your Armory CD environment

-Register your Armory Enterprise environment so that it can communicate with Armory services.
+Register your Armory CD environment so that it can communicate with Armory services.
 Each environment needs to get registered if you, for example, have production and development environments.

 1. [Register](https://go.armory.io/signup/) to use Armory CD-as-a-Service.
-1. Register your Armory Enterprise [environment]({{< ref "ae-instance-reg" >}}).
+1. Register your Armory CD [environment]({{< ref "ae-instance-reg" >}}).

 ## Create a credential for your Remote Network Agent